willfleury/metrics-agent/README.md

 Also, given the fact that we use the multidimensional labels concept from Prometheus, if we use a system which doesn't support this notion then it is not nearly as powerful.

-### Codahale
+### Dropwizard

 Sometimes however, we don't want to go to all the hassle of setting up and entire metrics monitoring system if we don't have one already in place and are only interested in the metrics on a single JVM.
-This is where we would recommend Codahale as it provides summary statistics (percentiles, rates etc) out of the box for certain metric types.
+This is where we would recommend Dropwizard as it provides summary statistics (percentiles, rates etc) out of the box for certain metric types.
 These are automatically exposed via JVM and can be viewed and graphed with the likes of the VisualVM JMX plugin.

-Some differences in metric types exist between Prometheus and Codahale.
+Some differences in metric types exist between Prometheus and Dropwizard.
 In particular, with Prometheus you don't decrement counters, instead you use gauges for values that increase and decrease.
-Supporting this approach with Codahale gauges with an agent is tricky as we need to maintain a class variable.
-Hence, we simply use counters to back gauges with Codahale.
+Supporting this approach with Dropwizard gauges with an agent is tricky as we need to maintain a class variable.
+Hence, we simply use counters to back gauges with Dropwizard.

 Profiling agents can sometimes be far to heavy to attach to a JVM for a prolonged period of time and impact performance when we only want to monitor certain methods / hotspots.
 Also, most of the time these tools do not provide summary metrics exception counts which can be recorded with this library.

 ### Configuration

+#### Metrics Configuration

 The metric systems configuration is passed as simple key-value pairs `(Map<String,String>)` to the constructor of each MetricSystem via their provider.
 These key-values are defined in the "system" section of the agent configuration.